 Crime statistics and public-safety context

-Seminole County has moderate crime rates for a Florida suburban county — lower than Orange County overall but with variation between communities.
-Sanford has had elevated crime rates in certain neighborhoods relative to the county average.
-The southern Seminole County communities (Altamonte Springs, Casselberry) have lower crime rates.
-Source: Florida Department of Law Enforcement, Florida Crime Statistics 2022.
+Seminole County has moderate crime rates for a Florida suburban county.
+Sanford has had elevated crime rates in certain neighborhoods relative to the county average, with above-average property crime in some areas.
+The southern Seminole County communities (Altamonte Springs, Casselberry, Longwood) have lower crime rates than Sanford.
+Lake Mary and Oviedo have among the lowest crime rates in the county.
+Florida Department of Law Enforcement crime statistics for 2023 showed Seminole County's aggregate crime rates below the statewide average.
+Source: FDLE, Florida Crime Statistics 2023.

 Major cities in Seminole County